Star Awards for Special Achievement Award

 The Star Awards for Special Achievement Award is an award presented annually at the Star Awards, a ceremony that was established in 1994.

-The category was introduced in 1995, at the 2nd Star Awards ceremony; Xiang Yun received the award for her performance and it is given in honour of a MediaCorp artiste who have made significant contributions in the performance of his/her respective field of profession over the past few years.
+The category was introduced in 1995, at the 2nd Star Awards ceremony; Xiang Yun received the award for her performance and it is given in honour of a Mediacorp artiste who have made significant contributions in the performance of his/her respective field of profession over the past few years.
 Winners are selected by a majority vote from the entire judging panel.

 The award was initially discontinued from 2004, but was revived in 2018.

-Since its inception, the award has been given to eleven artistes.
-Chew Chor Meng is the most recent winner in this category.
+Since its inception, the award has been given to thirteen artistes.
+Christopher Lee is the most recent winner in this category.